zzxwill/oss/intl.en-US/Developer Guide/Access and control/Endpoints.md

 -   Method 2: Configure the Internet access domain name through OSS SDKs.

     OSS The SDK will help users access the domain name for each operation mosaic.
-OSS SDKs construct the access domain name for each of your operation.
-However, you must set the endpoint for the region.
+However, you must set different endpoints when operating buckets of different regions.

     For example, before configuring buckets in the region China East 1, you must set the endpoint during class instantiation.